guardian/podcards/README.md

 ## Installation

 Get dependencies by running `npm install`.

+Make sure sass is installed by running `npm install -g sass`

 If you don't have them added you'll need to add your s3 keys for the gdn-interactive s3 server to your `~/.aws/credentials` file.